arungudelli/angularjswiki/content/angular/how-to-install-and-use-jquery-in-angular-projects/index.md

 And now the same code wont compile at all it will return an error saying.

 {{% alert warning %}}
-Argument of type '1' is not assignable to parameter of type 'false | EventHandlerBase<HTMLElement, ClickEvent<HTMLElement, null, HTMLElement, HTMLElement>>'.
+Argument of type '1' is not assignable to parameter of type 'false | EventHandlerBase HTMLElement, ClickEvent HTMLElement, null, HTMLElement, HTMLElement'.
 {{% /alert %}}